CIIC-C-T-Polytechnic-of-Leiria/SafeAR/README.md

 * `OBFS_TYPE_1 OBFS_TYPE_2 ...` available obfuscation types are `bluring`, `masking`, and `pixelation`.
 * `IMG_SOURCE` is the source of the images to process.
 This can be a file path, a URL, or a camera index.
 * `--show_fps` is an optional flag to show the frames per second.
-* `--save_boxes` is an optional flag to save the bounding boxes to a file.
+* `--show_boxes` is an optional flag to save the bounding boxes to a file.
 * `--save_video` is an optional flag to save the processed video to a file.

 For example: